carlpersson1/ID2223_Project/README.md

 # HugginFace Spaces App

-TODO
+Our [app](https://huggingface.co/spaces/carlpersson/WeatherPrediction) showcases the predictions for the next 24 hours by using the daily inference pipeline.
+The  temperature in °C, apparent temperature in °C, rain in mm, snowfall in cm, surface pressure in hPa, cloud cover in %, wind speed in km/h and wind direction in degrees are predicted and updated everyday.
+These predictions are based on the latest data from the dataset, which is updated every day with two day old data.
+The predictions are based on the weather data from Stockholm specifically and the model predictions are unfortunately already outdated by the time they are made, due to the delay in data updates of our database.
+In addition to the predictions for the next 24 hours, the previous predictions (last 24 bours) together with the actual outcome of the weather (fetched from OpenMeteo) is merged, so that the accuracy of the predictions of the past day can be observed.

 # Running the code

-In order to run the feature pipeline a Hopswork account is necessary to create the feature group.
+In order to run the feature pipeline a Hopsworks account is necessary to create the feature group.
 We have, in addition to the notebook files, regular python files as well that showcases the pipeline code and are easier to run.

 TODO: Are other things necessary?